 Karazhanbas, Kazakhstan

 The most significant of Benchmark’s past developments was the Karazhanbas Field in Kazakhstan.
-Acquired in 1997, Nations Energy (co-founded by Benchmark) invested US$500M over the next ten years to rehabilitate the oilfield, establishing production of 50,000 barrels of oil per day.
+Acquired in 1997, the Group invested US$500M over the next ten years to rehabilitate the oilfield and establishing eventual production of over 50,000 barrels of oil per day.

 Mishovdag-Kalameddin, Azerbaijan

 At the time of acquisition, there were approximately 900 wells, but only 300 of them were producing.
-Nations Energy executed an extensive well repair and recompletion program as well as installing new water separation and reinjection facilities in order to fix historical pipeline corrosion problems.
+Nations Energy executed an extensive well repair and recompletion program and refurbished the processing facilities.
 This development program was supported by a US$45 million debt and equity facility from the European Bank for Reconstruction and Development (EBRD).

 Northwest Lost Hills, California

-When Nations Energy acquired a 100% interest in the Northwest Lost Hills, California, heavy oil field, it was a completely greenfield development — there was no production, steam flood infrastructure, nor central processing facilities.
+When Nations Energy acquired a 100% interest in the Northwest Lost Hills, California field, it was a completely greenfield development — there was no production, steam flood infrastructure, nor central processing facilities.
 Within 5 years, production reached 4,000 barrels of oil per day from 271 wells.